3drobotics/solodevguide/book/advanced-logs.md

 ## Downloading Logs (users)

-Solo *users* on Mac OSX and Ubuntu (and many other Linux distributions) should get the logs using the [SCP (Secure Copy Protocol)](#downloading-using-scp-mac-linux) program.
+Solo *users* on Mac OSX and Ubuntu (and many other Linux distributions) should get the logs using the [SCP](#downloading-using-scp-mac-linux) program.
 This program is installed by default on these operating systems, and can be accessed through the terminal application.

 Windows users can instead use [WinSCP](#downloading-using-winscp-windows).
 This allows you to copy files between Solo and the host computer using a graphical interface.